Drowze/ruby-examinator/README.md

 Ambitious goals include:
 1. "Is the output absurd?", a machine learning-based way of reporting absurd methods.
 2. Full debug logs, pretty formated (just because)
+3. Test cases using MiniTest framework (learning RSPec is a no-no)